decentraland/old-documentation/_posts/development-guide/2018-02-26-scene-metadata.md

 The position is comprised of coordinates inside the scene.
 These numbers refer to a position within the parcel, similar to what you'd use in the scene's code in a Transform component to [position an entity](({{ site.baseurl }}{% post_url /development-guide/2018-01-12-entity-positioning %})).

+> Note: All spawn points must be within the parcels that make up the scene.
+You can't spawn a player outside the space of these parcels.

 ### Multiple spawn points

 A single scene can have multiple spawn points.
 This is useful to limit the overlapping of players if they all visit a scene at the same time.
 To have many spawn points, simply list them as an array.